 Microsoft Teams has come to the University of Portland campus.
-Teams is similar to the mega-popular work-based chat app Slack, in that it provides a new way to collaborate and communicate via an interactive chat-based workspace that can integrate with other tools.
+Teams is similar to the mega-popular work-based chat app Slack, in that it provides a new way to collaborate and communicate via an interactive chat-based workspace, and that can integrate with common productivity tools.
 The idea is to provide 21st-century knowledge workers with a flexible and fun way to stay in sync while cutting down on email overload and never-ending meetings.
-While this new breed of chat caught on first in the offices of hip start-ups in San Francisco and New York, it’s spreading to many fields as all types of workers become more mobile and more collaborative.
+While this new breed of chat app caught on first in the offices of cool start-ups in San Francisco and New York, it’s being popularized in many fields as all types of workers become more mobile and more collaborative.
 Chat has many applications to enhance collaboration in higher education.
 Colleagues who need to work in close cooperation across departments and disciplines, students who participate in clubs and projects, and even teachers and learners in an academic course can all use Teams to enhance collaboration and engagement.

-My colleagues in ATSI and I had been using Slack for quite some time and recently switched to Teams.
-In this brief guide, I want to share some tips and best practices for those who new to or exploring this new way to communicate professionally.
+My colleagues in ATSI and I have been using Slack for quite some time and recently switched to Teams.
+In this brief guide, I want to share some tips and best practices for those who are new to this novel way to communicate professionally.

 Download the Apps

 For the best experience download the Teams app to your PC or Mac.
 Running an app version means you don’t need to remember to log in and check Teams for new messages or put your password in every time you want to use Teams.
 If you’re on the go, there are very useful apps for your iPhone or Android phone too.
 There’s even an iPad version if you’re into that kind of thing.
 You should be prompted to download the apps when you log in to the Teams web experience.
 You’ll also find download links by clicking on your profile picture from within Teams.

 Teams and Channels